fiaisis/gitops/README.md

 TL;DR Staging = Main branch Head and Prod = prod branch

 # How to deploy the app of apps

+This will deploy everything using ArgoCD by deploying an application that will deploy everything in the apps folder of this repo.

 ```bash
 kubectl config use-context k0s-cluster-ci-cd